 - Drag and Drop: This is one of the key features, especially if you have multiple teams using spaces and projects in ClickUp.
 You can drag, drop, move, and re-assign tasks to people or teams in just a few steps.
 There are no annoying menus.
 You move the tasks to where they need to go, in any view.

 - Assign Comments: Immediately assign comments as a subtask, and set up specific dates and times to follow up.
 Or convert it to a task.

-- Gantt Charts: Visualize and connect your tasks in an amazing new way.
+- Gantt Charts and Calendar: Visualize and connect your tasks in an amazing new way.
 ClickUp has one of the best Gantt chart features.
 Simple to use, easy to view.

 As one of the world’s largest project management software programs, teams use it to plan workflows, share files and collaborate on projects.